 Benedictine College uses the credit hour system to measure progress towards graduation and honor points to measure the quality of the work.
 Letter grades are given for each course.
-Letter grades are converted into a point system for determining grade-point averages (see above).
-A 'P' grade will not enter into calculations for grade point averages but will be credited to total credits completed.
+Letter grades are converted into a point system for determining grade-point averages.
+(See above.)
+A 'P' grade will not enter into calculations for grade point averages but will count toward total credits completed for graduation requirements.
 A grade of 'NP' will not enter into the calculation of grade point average; nor will notations of 'W' enter into grade-point calculations, nor will credit be earned.
+Courses taken for audit do not count toward credit for graduation requirements.